 The curriculum is divided into four levels: Elementary, Intermediate, High-intermediate, and Advanced.
-Each level lasts one semester (16 weeks in the fall and spring, and IF offered, 10 or 12 weeks in the summer), with examinations following the last day of classes.
-At each level, students attend daily classes in Reading, Writing, Listening and Speaking, and Grammar.
+Each level lasts one semester (16 weeks in the spring and spring, and IF offered, 10 or 12 weeks in the summer), with examinations following the last day of classes.
+At each level, students attend classes in Reading, Writing, Listening and Speaking, and Grammar.
+The class schedule is Monday, Tuesday, Wednesday, and Thursday.
 In addition, we offer a series of TOEFL workshops for student to get helpful tips before taking the exam at the end of the semester.